Norwich Terrier vs Norwegian Lundehund: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Norwich Terrier and Norwegian Lundehund diverge most clearly.
-Norwich Terrier brings a affectionate, alert, curious energy to the household, compared to Norwegian Lundehund's alert, energetic, loyal disposition.
+Norwich Terrier brings an affectionate, alert, curious energy to the household, compared to Norwegian Lundehund's alert, energetic, loyal disposition.
 These differences shape every daily interaction.
 In daily life, this means Norwich Terrier owners typically experience a dog that leans toward affectionate behavior, while Norwegian Lundehund owners find their dog more inclined toward alert tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children